Trump warns countries that ‘play games’ with US trade deals will face higher tariffs

 Get the insights delivered to your inbox.

-In Brussels, the European Parliament decided on Monday to postpone a vote on the European Union’s trade deal with the US after Trump imposed a new temporary import duty of 15 per cent on imports from all countries.
+In Brussels, the European parliament decided on Monday to postpone a vote on the European Union’s trade deal with the US after Trump said he would impose a new temporary import duty of 15 per cent on imports from all countries.

 EU goods under the deal would face a 15 per cent US tariff, with exemptions for hundreds of food items, aircraft parts, critical minerals, pharmaceutical ingredients and other goods, while the EU would remove duties on many imports from the US, including industrial goods.

-Trump on Friday initially announced the temporary duty under Section 122 of the Trade Act of 1974 at 10 per cent, but raised it to 15 per cent, the maximum allowed under the statute, on Saturday.
+Trump on Friday initially announced the temporary duty under Section 122 of the Trade Act of 1974 at 10 per cent, but promised on Saturday to raise it to 15 per cent, the maximum allowed under the statute.

-The new duty is set to take effect at 12.01 am EST (0501 GMT) on Tuesday.
-At that same moment, the US Customs and Border Protection agency said it would stop collecting the now-illegal IEEPA duties, more than three days after the Supreme Court’s ruling.

 Uncertainty unnerves markets

-Wall Street stocks fell in early trade on Monday, as renewed tariff uncertainty in the wake of the Supreme Court ruling unnerved investors.
-The Dow Jones Industrial Average fell 1.34 per cent, The S&P 500 fell 0.65 per cent, while the tech-heavy Nasdaq Composite also was down 0.65 per cent in mid-morning trade.
+Wall Street stocks ended lower on Monday as renewed tariff uncertainty following the Supreme Court decision and concerns about artificial intelligence-fuelled disruption unnerved investors.
+The Dow Jones Industrial Average fell 1.65 per cent, the S&P 500 fell 1.02 per cent, while the tech-heavy Nasdaq Composite fell 1.01 per cent.
+The US dollar weakened against the euro and the yen.

 The path forward for Trump’s foreign trade deals remained uncertain, with China urging Washington to scrap tariff measures, the EU freeze on its approval and India delaying planned talks.